Mus1ak/Java100days/README.md

 ## Acknowledgments

-I would like to thank the many online resources that have helped me on my Java learning journey, including Oracle's Java Tutorials, Baeldung, and GeeksforGeeks.
+I would like to thank the many online resources that have helped me on my Java learning journey, including Kunal Kushwaha's Java Tutorials, StackOverflow, ChatGpt, and GeeksforGeeks.
 I hope that my repository can be a helpful resource for others as well!